Sxmux064/sm_dead-v1/README.md

 # Description
 Sxmux dead system v1.
-Classic Death OPTIMIZED, 0.01 while dead all configurable in the config
+Classic Death OPTIMIZED, 0.01 while dead all configurable in the config.
+Compatibile with ox_inventory and with all resource with the custom export.

 # Config File